(A humming sound evolves into distorted, church-organ-like music.)

 Longoria: Over the years, people keep reaching back into Henning Jacobson’s case, looking for answers—not just to vaccination questions, but to bigger questions about how much power the government should have over our bodies.
 And the line between liberty and duty to others is not always so easy to draw.

-Willrich: It’s just an incredibly complicated legacy because, on the one hand, you want governments to be able to respond quickly and effectively in the public interest during a deadly epidemic.
+Willrich: It’s just an incredibly complicated legacy because you—on the one hand, you—you want governments to be able to respond quickly and effectively in the public interest during a deadly epidemic.
 On the other hand, you want that to be carefully measured.

 Longoria: Historian Michael Willrich again.
 The first time he read about the Jacobson case was actually as a footnote in a very different case.